Master of Fine Arts in Sonic Practice

 Graduate students can take a wide range of undergraduate courses across the College, including but not limited to those in music, computer science, theater, engineering, studio art, philosophy, psychology, mathematics, languages, and women and gender studies.
 For a comprehensive list of courses, see Dartmouth's Course Catalog.

-Students are required to complete a thesis under the supervision of three Dartmouth faculty advisors, two of whom must be appointed in the Digital Musics program.
-A fourth committee member, who is external to Dartmouth, is allowed but not required.
-The thesis may take the form of a creative portfolio with supporting written and audio-visual documentation, applied research, or academic research.
+All MFA students are required to complete a thesis under the supervision of three faculty advisors, one of whom must be appointed in Sonic Practice and one who may be external to Dartmouth.
+A fourth committee member is allowed but not required.
+Theses may take the form of a creative portfolio with supporting written and audio-visual documentation; applied research; or academic research.